Feeling Overwhelmed? 5 Ways to Beat the Transition Blues

 Article supplied with thanks to Treasuring Mothers.

-About the Author: Jenny Baxter is married with 5 children, and 3 adorable grandkids, Jenny is an accomplished writer, manager and Board Director with a heart for motherhood.
+About the Author: Married with 5 children, and 3 adorable grandkids, Jenny is an accomplished writer, manager and Board Director with a heart for motherhood.